DennisMitchell/dodos/README.md

 ### Syntax

 Dodos source code consists entirely of function definitions.
-Each function takes a tuple of natural numbers (integers strictly grater than zero) as its sole argument and, likewise, returns a tuple of natural numbers.
+Each function takes a tuple of natural numbers (non-negative integers) as its sole argument and, likewise, returns a tuple of natural numbers.

 Function definitions consist of a single line containing one or more names for the function, followed by the function body.
 Each line of the function body must begin with a tabulator or a space.